HappyStinson/lume-blog/dreams.md

 ### Comfort Zone Challenges

-> Life begins at the end of your comfort zone - Neale Donald Walsch
+> Life begins at the end of your comfort zone.
+>
+> \ - Neale Donald Walsch

 Below are some of my fears and things I find uncomfortable.
 I intend to do as many of these as possible in order to increase my comfort zone and decrease my fear.
 I won't be limited by my fears.

+Social

 - Stand up for you opinion, what's so scary about conflicts?
+- Fear of failure
+- I present on a TED Talk
+- Discomfort to come late
+- Hold a presentation in front of a bigger crowd
+- Talk to strangers (especially girls), in real life...
+- Perform music in front of an audience (I have started to do this regularly since I began studying at JMC Academy)
+  - Perform music in the public (Busking)

 - Snakes
 - Heights
   - Bungyjump
+  - Parachute jumping
 - Doing somersault on/from trampoline and diving board
 - [Dropping in](https://www.thoughtco.com/how-to-drop-in-on-skateboard-3002972) on a skateboard ramp
-- Parachute jumping
-- Perform music in front of an audience (I have started to do this regularly since I began studying at JMC Academy)
-  - Perform music in the public (Busking)
 - Donate blood
-- Fear of failure
-- Discomfort to come late
-- Hold a presentation in front of a bigger crowd
-- Talk to strangers (especially girls), in real life...
 - Take an ice bath through a hole in the ice
 - [Flyboard](https://en.wikipedia.org/wiki/Flyboard)
-- I present on a TED Talk

 ## Romance